rust-lang/book/second-edition/src/ch01-00-introduction.md

 Welcome to “The Rust Programming Language,” an introductory book about Rust.

-Rust is a programming language that helps you write faster, more robust software.
+Rust is a programming language that helps you write faster, more reliable software.
 High-level ergonomics and low-level control are often at odds with each other in programming language design; Rust stands to challenge that.
 Through balancing powerful technical capacity and a great developer experience,